notsamdonald/Bogert/README.md

-# ravengui
+# Bogert
-Raven Chess GUI
+Playing around with some chess AI!